 We used this recipe to help break in our new kitchen with some friends (a sneak peak is here, but we’ll be posting a series about the reno in several week).
 What’s your favorite summertime dish?
 Did you get to enjoy it this season?

 - 3 bell peppers (one each yellow, red, green)

 - 1 tablespoon fresh basil leaves (thinly sliced)

 - ⅓ cup chopped almonds

 - Kosher salt

-- On a rimmed baking sheet, toss bread with 1 tablespoon olive oil and season with kosher salt and ground pepper.
-Spread the bread in a single layer and bake until golden brown, about 7 minutes.
+- Slice the bread into cubes.
+On a rimmed baking sheet, toss the cubes with 1 tablespoon olive oil and season with kosher salt and fresh ground black pepper.
+Spread in a single layer and bake until golden brown, about 7 minutes.

-- Meanwhile, prepare the vegetables: wash the vegetables.
-Cut the cherry tomatoes in half.
+- Meanwhile, cut the cherry tomatoes in half.
 Dice the bell peppers.
-Thinly slice half red onion.
-Finely dice one clove garlic.
-Chiffonade enough for 1 tablespoon fresh basil leaves.
-Chop enough for ⅓ cup chopped almonds.
+Thinly slice ½ red onion.
+Mince 1 clove garlic.
+Thinly slice (chiffonade) enough for 1 tablespoon fresh basil leaves.
+Chop ⅓ cup chopped almonds.

-- Make the dressing: in a small bowl or canning jar, combine remaining 3 tablespoons olive oil, 3 tablespoons sherry vinegar, and diced garlic.
-Season with kosher salt and pepper and whisk together (or shake jar vigorously).
+- In a small bowl or canning jar, combine remaining 3 tablespoons olive oil, 3 tablespoons sherry vinegar, and garlic.
+Season with kosher salt and fresh ground black pepper and whisk together (or shake the jar vigorously).

-- In a large bowl, add together all components: chopped vegetables, dressing, almonds, basil, and toasted bread.
+- In a large bowl, combine chopped vegetables, dressing, almonds, basil, and toasted bread.
 (If making in advance, add toasted bread, basil, and almonds last to avoid becoming soggy.)
-Best eaten about 20 minutes after assembling.
-Leftovers are delicious, but bread will become soggy after a few hours.
+Serve around 20 minutes after assembling.
+(Leftovers are delicious, but bread will become soggy after a few hours.)